Trusted WordPress tutorials, when you need them most.

 Why Create a WordPress Login Popup Modal?

-If you run an online store, membership website, or sell online courses, then you likely allow users to register and log in to your website.
+If you run an online store, sell online courses, or have a membership website, then you likely allow users to register and log in to your website.

 Usually, when users click the login link, they are taken to the default WordPress login page or another custom login page on your website.
 Once users are logged in, they are redirected again to another page.